Planning is the first step of every project - vital for its success, and the one step of the project that we can't do without you.

 You are pivotal to the success of the planning stage of the project, and we make sure to ask the right questions to discover all of those little nuances that make your project unique.

-If you're about to have your first web site designed and developed, you may not know exactly what to consider and what to ask for.
+If you're about to have your first web design and developed, you may not know exactly what to consider and what to ask for.
 All of our projects go through a project briefing stage where we learn more about your business, and your web site's needs, so that we can all work together with the one game plan.

 The Mity project brief: web design questions for you to consider